tekumara/notes/teamcity.md

 1. Synchronization enabled
 1. Settings format: Kotlin
 1. Apply
-1. Import settings from VCS
+1. Load project settings from VCS

+NB: You can ignore the popup "Versioned settings configuration change is not supported by the currently used format"

 ### Editing of the project settings is disabled

+From Versioned Settings, disable dynchronization.

 ### Deleting a build configuration